maiahirsch/maiahirsch.github.io/docs/lab5.md

 # References

 I used Stephan Wagner's writeup as a guide for task implementation and figure/videos needed.
 I let Hayden Webb borrow my car as his motors were not working properly.
+While working with my car, Hayden could not get past the BLE disconnect issue and so we were able to determine I had a hardware issue.